Jaguar Preserve Hiking

 View the Elusive Scarlet Macaws

-Your journey begins very early from Sittee River Marina travelling south on the Southern Highway for about 30 mins then travelling on the road that leads to the village of Red Bank for another 15 mins.
-Once you reach Red Bank you will disembark your Land Rover and make your way down to the river and up a hill where you can spot the macaws in the trees or flying over.
+Your journey begins very early from Sittee River Marina.
+You will travel south on the Southern Highway for about 30 minutes and then on the road that leads to the village of Red Bank for another 15 minutes.
+Once you reach Red Bank, you will disembark your Land Rover and make your way down to the river and up a hill where you can spot the macaws in the trees or flying over.

-The trip also provides interesting insights into the life of the modern Maya of Belize.
+The trip also provides fascinating insights into the life of the modern Maya of Belize.
 It includes a nice spot to swim and enjoy the sandy beach.

 Difficulty: Moderate/Rough